Vasectomy Procedure in Hartford, CT

 A vasectomy is nearly 100% effective, making it the most reliable form of birth control a man can choose.
-At Gerard Pregenzer Urology in Enfield and Hartford, Connecticut, Gerard Pregenzer Jr., MD, performs this safe and simple procedure in the office, giving men an exceptional contraceptive option.
-If you have questions about vasectomies or you’d like to schedule an appointment, call one of the offices or use the online booking feature.
+At Pregenzer Urology in Enfield and Hartford, Connecticut, Gerard Pregenzer, MD performs this safe and simple procedure in the office, giving men an exceptional contraceptive option.
+If you have questions about vasectomies or you’d like to schedule a consultation at our urology clinics in Enfield and West Hartford, please call (860) 962-6600 or request an appointment through our secure online form.

 What is a vasectomy?